-In order to ensure that the implementation of the Local Development Framework's spatial development strategy is consistent with these principles the policy framework will be monitored and reviewed through relevant indicators and targets as well as being assessed by Sustainability Appraisal and Strategic Environmental Assessment"
+In order to ensure that the implementation of the Local Development Framework's spatial development strategy is consistent with the purpose and guiding principles the policy framework will be monitored and reviewed through relevant indicators and targets as well as being assessed by Sustainability Appraisal and Strategic Environmental Assessment"

-3.3 The Core Strategy Development Plan Document has a number of spatial objectives which provides the spatial perspective for the Vision and creates links to the individual Development Plan Documents being prepared.
+4.3 The Core Strategy Development Plan Document has a number of spatial objectives which underpin the core policies, provide the spatial perspective for the Vision and create links to the individual Development Plan Documents being prepared.

-To create a joined up multi-centred Borough wide structure where all areas have distinct roles to play and encourage cross-border linkages with adjoining Districts which reflect the distinctive qualities of their area as a contribution to the overall diversity and character of the Borough whilst mitigating impacts of increased transport movements between settlements.
+To create a Borough where all areas have distinct roles to play with Stafford as the strategic centre, and to encourage cross-border linkages with adjoining Districts.
+The role of each area and linkage should reflect the distinctive qualities of the locality as a contribution to the overall diversity and character of the Borough whilst mitigating impacts of increased transport movements between settlements.